Danielkinz/Anti-Wither/README.md

 #Anti Wither

-A minecraft plugin that controls where withers can be spanwned Spigot post: https://www.spigotmc.org/resources/anti-wither.29680/
+A minecraft plugin that controls where withers can be spanwned <br>
+Spigot post: https://www.spigotmc.org/resources/anti-wither.29680/